AlexVCS/100-days-of-code/log.md

 **Today's Progress**: Deployed the mango app to Netlify.
 More changes are coming but it's nice to give it a home online.
 Finished the SASS section on FreeCodeCamp.
 Happy coding holidays :)

 **Thoughts** Keep it going, keep it going :)

 **Link(s) to work**: N/A (for now)

+### Day 54: December 25th, 2020

+**Today's Progress**: Worked on FreeCodeCamp's Regex exercises.
+Fun to dig into those more!
+Still churning on the mango app, it's ready to be spun into a neat application.
+It's for fun but I hope anyone who gives it a look learns too.

+**Thoughts** Coding through the end of the year and beyond!

+**Link(s) to work**: N/A (for now)